mmcdermott/How-to-PhD/docs/skill_modules/research.md

 ## Starting Projects
 ### Guiding Questions
-  1. How to scope a new project?
+  1. How do you scope a new project?
   2. How do you determine the preliminary milestones and timeline of a new project?
   3. How do you do a literature review for a new project?
        1. How do you find relevant papers?